 Bullying behavior in schools can cause harm to students’ social and emotional well-being and be a significant barrier to learning.
-Bullying can be defined as a “physical, verbal or psychological attack or intimidation that is intended to cause fear, distress, or harm the victim” Farrington and Ttofi (2010).
+Bullying can be defined as a “physical, verbal or psychological attack or intimidation that is intended to cause fear, distress, or harm the victim” (Farrington and Ttofi, 2010).
 There is a perceived psychological or physical imbalance of power and often times, incidents between the same students occur repeatedly.
+Bullying can occur during or after school hours.
+While most reported bullying happens in the school building, a significant percentage also happens in places like on the playground or the bus.
+It can also happen traveling to or from school, in the youth’s neighborhood, or on the internet.

 Some effective school practices to prevent bullying include: